jiehuaou/demo-1to-many/README.md

 If we just use @ManyToOne then how to delete Parent Entity?

-> CustomPostRepository, which overrides the delete method and issues a bulk delete against the children.
+> Customize Repository, which overrides the delete method and issues a bulk delete against the children.
 > That’s a very efficient option.